 10km, 4 hours

-A circuit bushwalk through Cleland Conservation Park, through stringbark forest, some steep climbs with gentler sections.
+A circuit bushwalk through Cleland National Park, through stringbark forest, some steep climbs with gentler sections.
 Hike past Keirs Ruin, an old farm house abandoned in the 1900s.

 The well-known and popular Waterfall Gully to Mt Lofty summit hike is good – short and sweet (code for good, but steep).

-There are 7 other ways to hike up to the summit of Mt Lofty, outlined below.
+There are eight other ways to hike up to the summit of Mt Lofty, outlined below.
 Some are gentler, some just as steep.
 Expect to see fewer people but more koalas and kangaroos.

 Waterfall Gully to Mt Lofty summit hike